 Telemedicine and telediagnostics are taking off

-As digital health is riding a wave of popularity fueled by Covid (and huge investments), researchers are rushing to develop technological tools that can deliver ever more accurate remote health care.
+As digital health is riding a wave of popularity fueled by Covid (and huge investments), researchers are rushing to develop technology tools that can deliver ever more accurate remote health care.

 Not just remote vital signs